 6 – Cellular Honeycomb Window Treatments For Skylights

 Skylights provide your room with an airier feeling.
-Also, skylights offer a bright and more open space than standard windows provide.
+Also, skylights offer a bright and more open space than standard windows offer.
 However, skylights don’t help with nap time.
 They can also overheat your rooms during summer and allow heat to escape during winter.

 When it comes to skylights, cellular honeycomb shades with a motorized system let you control your shades remotely.
 And always look beautiful with your home decor as well.
+In addition, using a blackout thermal curtain ensures you’ll have the best sun protection and completely blocks out the sun from any room in your home.

 These types of shades feature an insulation honeycomb cellular fabric to help save on your energy bills.
 Also, skylight cellular honeycomb shades protect your carpets and furniture from sun damage.